Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/archives.md

 # Archives

 With Archive, users with a paid subscription for Slingshot can hide different items from their view in order to keep their Slingshot organized and clean.
+Archived items can always be unarchived in order to use them again.

 <img src="../images/archived-items-my-overview.png" class="responsive-img" width="90%" alt="Archived items in My Overview">